gradle/gradle-profiler-plugin/README.md

 The plugin requires async-profiler to be installed in the `{user.home}/async-profiler` directory or in the [configured](#configuration) location.

-Note: the plugin is not yet released to the plugin portal.
-Right now if you want to use this plugin you need to clone the project and add the following statement to your settings file:

-    includeBuild 'path/to/gradle-profiler/plugin'

 #### Enable profiling

     ./gradlew enableProfiling